kemitchell/npm/doc/misc/npm-registry.md

 No, but it's way easier.
 Basically, yes, you do, or you have to effectively implement the entire CouchDB API anyway.

-## Is there a website or something to see package docs and such?

-Yes, head over to <https://npmjs.com/>

 ## SEE ALSO